cloudant/python-cloudant/MIGRATION.md

 |`Document('db_name', 'docid').save()`  |[`putDocument`](https://cloud.ibm.com/apidocs/cloudant?code=python#putdocument)|

-[A more complete table](#reference-table) that links `cloudant-python-sdk` API operations with `python-cloudant` functions is provided at the end of this guide.
+[A table](#reference-table) with the whole list of operations is provided at the end of this guide.

 The beta SDKs are generated from a more complete API spec and provide a significant number of operations that did not exist in the legacy libraries.
 See [the IBM Cloud API Documentation](https://cloud.ibm.com/apidocs/cloudant) to review request parameter and body options, code examples, and additional details for every endpoint.